 Blue Ridge CASA: CASA offices are closed, but they can be contacted at (540) 213-2272 and by email.

 In-person pre-service training has been cancelled with hopes to launch the online version very soon.
 Continuing education in-person events are postponed.
 Advocate Managers will share a list of online resources for Advocates.
 More information can be found on their website and they also have a list of COVID-19 resources.

-Chamber of Commerce: The Chamber of Commerce office will be closed to the public beginning on Monday, March 16, 2020.
-Staff and board leaders will continue to make connections virtually and, now, in person.
+Chamber of Commerce: The Chamber of Commerce staff is dedicated to serving members, and will continue to make connections virtually and, now, in person.
 If you would like to schedule an appointment to visit with them at the office, please feel free to email them.
 The Chamber of Commerce is working summer hours, which means the office will close at noon on Fridays.
 They have also created the COVID-19 Resource Hub on their website and will keep this page updated with links to government and small business resources, community and industry partner initiatives, and ways you can help those in need in Lexington, Buena Vista and Rockbridge.

 Department of Justice: In response to the increased threat of fraud, the formation of the Virginia Coronavirus Fraud Task Force has been announced.
 For more information, you can view the press release here.

 Department of Motor Vehicles: Due to COVID-19, all Virginia DMV customer service centers are closed March 18, 2020 until further notice.
 Driver and vehicle credentials have been extended 60 days.
 For more information visit their website.